 (Hint: You can start your 30-day free trial today, reap all the benefits and cancel once the trial is over.
 Easy and ethical.)

 By way of full disclosure, I will admit to being a home roaster, which does earn me a certain level of coffee snobbery.
 I purchase green coffee beans directly from the La Minita Plantation in Costa Rica and roast those beans one pound at a time.

 My original intention was to cut the high cost of good coffee by roasting it myself.
 In the process, I discovered the joys of properly roasted, gourmet-quality coffee.
 And getting the price down below $4.19 a pound including shipping (it varies depending on current conditions), appealed to my cheapskate self.
 Becoming a bona fide snob was inevitable.

 Coffee snobs grind their beans on demand, which being interpreted means never offer coffee grinds in a bag or can.
 While roasted coffee beans might not be the most flashy gift out there, your favorite snob will perk up at the sight of beans from a high-quality roaster like Black Rifle, Death Wish Coffee, Kicking Horse or Koffee Kult.
-Prices vary but run about $15 – $25 per pound.
+Prices vary.

 Allowing a batch of brewed, fresh, hot coffee to go cold is simply heartbreaking.
 This Zojirushi Stainless Steel travel mug will bring a tear to the eye of a true coffee snob.